KillahPotatoes/KP-A3-Scripts/README.md

 Adds actions to the player to start/stop/reset travelled map distance measuring.
 It will be shown as hint and you can configure the interval of the measuring.
 It works with a loop which you can leave via script command or debug console: `kp_distance_run = false;`

+### KP Load Loadouts to Cargo Script
+**File:** `kp_load_loadout_cargo.sqf`

+Ability to load items from saved or predefined loadouts to a vehicle cargo.
+This functionality is available in the vicinity of objects which you've defined per classname in the script or via `this setVariable ["KP_loadout_cargo_object",1];` in an objects init line in the editor.
+To end the script on a client you've to run `KP_loadout_cargo_run = false;` on the clients machine.

 ### KP Random Wreckspawn Script
 **File:** `kp_wreckspawn.sqf`